-Interested candidates must have a masters degree with current national board certification as an Advanced Practice Registered Nurse (APRN).
+Interested candidates must have a master's degree with current national board certification as an Advanced Practice Registered Nurse (APRN).

 The DNP program is offered 100% online to provide the most flexibility for students.
 However, two optional online synchronous course meetings are available during each course to facilitate student and faculty interaction.
 There are no on campus residency requirements and students have the option to present their final doctoral project virtually or on campus.
+Cohorts begin every Spring, Summer and Fall.